genxium/DelayNoMore/README.md

 # Preface

 This project is a demo for a websocket-based rollback netcode inspired by [GGPO](https://github.com/pond3r/ggpo/blob/master/doc/README.md).
+As lots of feedbacks ask for a discussion on using UDP instead, I tried to summarize my personal opinion about it in [ConcerningEdgeCases](./ConcerningEdgeCases.md) -- not necessarily correct but that's indeed a question to face :)

 The following video is recorded over INTERNET using an input delay of 4 frames and it feels SMOOTH when playing!
 Please also checkout [this demo video](https://pan.baidu.com/s/1ML6hNupaPHPJRd5rcTvQvw?pwd=8ruc) to see how this demo carries out a full 60fps synchronization with the help of _batched input upsync/downsync_ for satisfying network I/O performance.